 A series of wars that brought about the Unification of Italy, also known as the Risorgimento (resurgence).

 First Italian War of IndependenceThe conflict began in 1848 when the Kingdom of Piedmont-Sardinia declared war on Austria, while most of its cities - especially Milan, Venice and Vienna - were in revolt.
 The Piedmontese had limited support from the other major Italian states (the Grand Duchy of Tuscany, the Kingdom of the Two Sicilies and the Papal States).
 Initially, the Italian allies succeeded in capturing Milan, but the Piedmontese King's (at the time Carlo Alberto) ambiguous attitude, coupled with his fear of losing the Kingdom's sovereignty, led to the dissolution of the alliance.
 The Austrians counterattacked and defeated the Piedmontese at Custoza in July 1848 and reclaimed Lombardy by the following year.
-The war ended with the Kingdom of Piedmont-Sardinia paying an indemnity to Austria.
+The war ended with the Kingdom of Piedmont-Sardinia paying an indemnity to Austria and Carlo Alberto abdicating in favour of his son.

 Fourth Italian War of IndependenceOr Fourth War of Italian Unification.
 Better known as the Austro-Prussian War of 1866 and the Franco-Prussian War of 1870/71.
 The Kingdom of Italy attacked the Austrians, but was defeated on the field and on sea.
 However, as it was allied to Prussia, it ended up on the winning side nonetheless and was able to annex Venice and its adjoining territories.
 As a consequence of the subsequent defeat against Germany, France was no longer able to protect the remnant of the Papal State, enabling the Kingdom of Italy to annex it on September 20, 1870, and make Rome its capital.